walterxie/BioSci700/Assignment1/README.md

 To begin, we must determine the most appropriate pairwise sequence alignment method for this analysis.

 **Question i:**
-Should we apply the local or global alignment method when studying the evolutionary history at the species level?
+Should we apply the local or global alignment method when studying evolutionary history at the species level?
 Why?

 **Answer starts:**